Generalised intermediate dimensions: A mass distribution principle

 \subsection{Product formulae}

 It is a well-studied problem to bound the dimensions of product sets in terms of the dimensions of the marginals.
-Very often, dimensions come in pairs (dim, Dim), where $\dim F \leq \dim F$ for all `reasonable' sets $F$, and which satisfy the bounds
+Very often, dimensions come in pairs (dim, Dim) which satisfy $\dim F \leq \mbox{Dim} F$ and

 for all `reasonable' sets $E$ and $F$ and `reasonable' metrics on the product space.
-Examples of such pairs are (Hausdorff, packing) \cite{Howroyd1996}, (lower box, upper box) \cite{Robinson2013}, (lower, Assouad) and (modified lower, Assouad) \cite[Corollary~10.1.2]{Fraser2020} and, for any fixed $\theta \in (0,1)$, (lower spectrum at $\theta$, Assouad spectrum at $\theta$) and (modified lower spectrum at $\theta$, Assouad spectrum at $\theta$) \cite[Proposition~4.4]{Fraser2018-2}.
-In Theorem~\ref{producttheorem} (ii), we show that for any admissible function $\Phi$, (lower $\Phi$-intermediate, upper box) (and hence (lower $\theta$-intermediate, upper box) for any $\theta \in (0,1)$) are also such pairs, although our upper bound for $\overline{\dim}^\Phi (E \times F)$ is $\overline{\dim}^\Phi E + \overline{\dim}_\textup{B} F$ (analogously to \cite[Proposition~2.5]{Falconer2020} for the intermediate dimensions), rather than the expected $\overline{\dim}^\Phi E + \overline{\dim}^\Phi F$.
-Theorem~\ref{producttheorem} generalises \cite[Proposition~2.5]{Falconer2020} on the intermediate dimensions of product sets to more general functions $\Phi$ and more general metric spaces, and also gives an improved lower bound for $\overline{\dim}^\Phi (E \times F)$ and an improved upper bound for $\underline{\dim}^\Phi (E \times F)$.
-It is common that bounds can be improved further in the case of self-products, as in \cite[Proposition~4.5]{Fraser2018-2} for the Assouad-type spectra, and indeed we improve the lower bound for $\overline{\dim}^\Phi (E \times F)$ further for self-products in (iii).
+Examples are (Hausdorff, packing)~\cite{Howroyd1996}, (lower box, upper box)~\cite{Robinson2013}, (lower, Assouad) and (modified lower, Assouad)~\cite[Corollary~10.1.2]{Fraser2020} and, for any fixed $\theta \in (0,1)$, (lower spectrum at $\theta$, Assouad spectrum at $\theta$) and (modified lower spectrum at $\theta$, Assouad spectrum at $\theta$)~\cite[Proposition~4.4]{Fraser2018-2}.
+In Theorem~\ref{producttheorem} we show that for any given $\Phi$ or $\theta$, (lower $\Phi$-intermediate, upper box) and (lower $\theta$-intermediate, upper box) are also such pairs.
+However, our upper bound for $\overline{\dim}^\Phi (E \times F)$ is $\overline{\dim}^\Phi E + \overline{\dim}_\mathrm{B} F$, rather than the expected $\overline{\dim}^\Phi E + \overline{\dim}^\Phi F$.
+Theorem~\ref{producttheorem} generalises~\cite[Proposition~2.5]{Falconer2020} on the intermediate dimensions of product sets to more general functions $\Phi$ and more general metric spaces, and also gives an improved lower bound for $\overline{\dim}^\Phi (E \times F)$ and an improved upper bound for $\underline{\dim}^\Phi (E \times F)$.
+We improve the lower bound for $\overline{\dim}^\Phi (E \times F)$ further for self-products in~(iii).
+A possible direction for future research would be to investigate the sharpness of the bounds in Theorem~\ref{producttheorem}.